^

 Vitamins and minerals (micronutrients)

 Animal-wise, we're also missing honey (bee-hives) (sugar), fish (fat, protein), chickens (fat, protein, nutrients), game (hunting)(protein, nutrients), and some larger source of protein, like deer or cows.
 And if you thought that plants were complex, animal husbandry is a whole other beast.
+For animals, we'll say 'Fire bees' (guess what the sting feels like), 'Rad-fin' (fish lol), 'Rad-chickens' (basic is best), and maybe 'Geep' (goat / sheep hybrid).

 From here we're gonna do two things: we're gonna do the same calculations we did for the canon crops for these new additions.
 Canon explanation for the fic is that Ozzie's been prepping for years.
 We'll do that on another page, maybe, to save space... nah, what am I saying, you've scrolled this far.
 You'll keep scrolling.
 You're in this with me, now.